castacks/AirStack/docs/getting_started.md

 docker compose up -d
 ```

-Then open the stage from the Nucleus server:
-`airlab-storage.andrew.cmu.edu:8443/Projects/AirStack/neighborhood.scene.usd`
+This will automatically launch and play the Isaac scene specified under `AirStack/.env` (default is the Fire Academy).

 ## Move Robot